-- A thorough comprehension of relevant bodies of law, the legal system, judicial processes, and prevailing legal theory. - Problem-solving and research ability relative to legal issues, principles, and procedures. - Computer literacy. - Strong written and oral communication - Technical skills in legal research, writing and analysis, substantive case evaluation, legal communication, law office and courtroom procedures, and case preparation and management.
-Proficiency in the use of computer-assisted legal research.

-- The ability to perform and manage procedural and substantive legal tasks in an ethical manner. - Professional maturity and preparedness to function effectively and professionally in a legal environment.
+- A thorough comprehension of relevant bodies of law, the legal system, judicial processes, and prevailing legal theory. - Problem-solving and research ability relative to legal issues, principles, and procedures. - Development of computer literacy skills. - Strong written and oral communication skills. - Technical skills in legal research, writing and analysis, substantive case evaluation, legal communication, law office and courtroom procedures, and case preparation and management.
+Proficiency in the use of computer-assisted legal research. - The ability to perform and manage procedural and substantive legal tasks in an ethical manner. - Professional maturity and preparedness to function effectively and professionally in a legal environment.